 McConnell believes impeachment push will help rid Trump from the GOP, but has not said if he will vote to convict - CNNPolitics

-Category: News & PoliticsVia: gsquared • one week ago • 44 comments
+Category: News & PoliticsVia: gsquared • 11 months ago • 44 comments

 By: Manu Raju, Phil Mattingly, Jim Acosta and Kaitlan Collins (CNN)